Copyright © 2022 Charles E. Boyk Law Offices, LLC. All rights reserved. Reproduced with Permission.

 It may seem like commons sense that not turning a patient will lead to bedsores, but questions of proper medication use and dosage are only answerable by an expert.

-Finally, all medical malpractice claims in Ohio are subject to a strict statute of limitations.
+Finally, all nursing home abuse claims in Ohio are subject to a strict statute of limitations.
 This time limit does not allow plaintiffs to bring their cases to court if more than a year has passed since the injuries were discovered.
 Ohio Revised Code 2305.113 is the current statute concerning this matter.
+An experienced Fremont lawyer could help to further explain deadlines in nursing home abuse cases.

 Abuses and neglect committed against the elderly are among the most heinous acts imaginable.
 These people are often unable to fend for themselves and make easy targets for the lazy or predatory.